Beenana02/BeenanaKeypads/README.md

-# FrutigerAeroKeyPads
+# Custom Marco and Keypads
 Learning to create marco pads and keyboard!
-All of the designs are in the frutiger aero style